OpenTermsArchive/engine/scripts/dataset/export/test/fixtures/dataset/README.md

-# Open Terms Archive — services-all — 01/01/2022 dataset
+# Open Terms Archive — services-all — January 1, 2022 dataset

-This dataset consolidates the contractual documents of 2 service providers, in all their versions that were accessible online between 01/01/2021 and 01/06/2022.
+This dataset consolidates the contractual documents of 2 service providers, in all their versions that were accessible online between January 1, 2021 and January 6, 2022.

 This dataset is tailored for datascientists and other analysts.
 You can also explore all these versions interactively on [https://github.com/ambanum/OpenTermsArchive-versions](https://github.com/ambanum/OpenTermsArchive-versions).